KaotoIO/kaoto-ui/README.md

 User interface for [Zimara Backend](https://github.com/ZimaraIO/zimara-backend).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 - Node >= 14
 - Yarn Berry (2.x)
 - Storybook 6
-- Webpack 4 (support for 5 will be added [when CRA supports it](https://github.com/facebook/create-react-app/issues/9994))
+- Webpack 5

-## Install
+## Install & Setup

-Install dependencies:
+1. Install dependencies:

 ```bash
 yarn install
 ```

+2. Duplicate the `.env.example` file and name it `.env`.
+3. Update `REACT_APP_API_URL` in the file with the correct host for the API.
+If using Zimara API locally, this should be `http://localhost:8080`, but please check.

 ## Development